 - Note: You can use cotton q tip to rub the solution.

 The cold ice will reduce the swelling and numb the pain.
+This home remedy is also great for root canal pain.

 - Wrap an ice cube or two in a clean, dry towel and give it to your baby to suck on.